fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_019.md

 Smiling, showing consideration and engaging in a positive way with other people can make a huge difference.

-## How to Succeed as a Solo Junior Developer?
+## How To Succeed As A Solo Junior Developer?

 This is probably the toughest situation you can find yourself in when you start your career as a programmer.
 I would advice